-In recent years, with the emergences of the massive antenna array structure, the DOA estimation, as a traditional field, has attracted an increasingly attentions from academia and industy due to its ultra-high-angle-resolution\cite{SF-HAD-DOA-18,HuDie}.
-As one of the key technologies in the beyond fifth generation (B5G) and sixth generation(6G) mobile communication systems, DOA estimation serves the integrated sensing and communication (ISAC).
+With the deep integration of artificial intelligence, mobile communication and other technologies (ICDT), some emerging services such as metaverse and holographic communication have higher demands for end-to-end information processing rates and latency, enabling the integrated sensing and communication (ISAC) one of the leading trends of 6G technology.
+In recent years, with the emergences of the massive antenna array structure, DOA estimation, as a traditional field, can provide a ultra-high accurate desired signal direction for beamforming and tracking, and achieve a higher signal-to-noise ratio at the receiver with less transmit power compare to conventional small MIMO receiver\cite{SF-HAD-DOA-18,HuDie,wenDOA2023TWC}.
+As one of the key technologies in the beyond fifth generation (B5G) and sixth generation(6G) mobile communication systems \cite{gui2020ISAC}, DOA estimation will gradually serve in the construction of ISAC , and provide a high energy-efficient green beamforming communication.
 As the number of antennas tends to large-scale or utra-large-scale, it is possible to achieve a localization accuracy of centimeter via DOA.
 Unluckily, this leads to a high circuit cost like massive antennas, analog-to-digital convertors (ADCs), and radio frequency links, etc. The corresponding computational complexity is significantly increased.
-Hybrid analog and digital (HAD) MIMO array becomes a natural choice \cite{SF-HAD-DOA-18,SBH-20}.
+Hybrid analog and digital (HAD) MIMO array becomes a natural choice, which can dramatically reduce energy consumption and circuit costs and enable a reliable green wireless communication technology to support future sustainable development of applications such as metaverse or web3.0 \cite{SF-HAD-DOA-18,SBH-20}.
 Three high-performance DOA estimation methods were proposed in \cite{SF-HAD-DOA-18} for eliminating phase ambiguity of massive hybrid MIMO systems, and the Cramer-Rao lower bound (CRLB) was derived.
 In \cite{SBH-20}, a fast ambiguous phase elimination method was proposed to find the true direction using only two snapshots at the cost of a slight performance loss.
 The DOA estimation problem of sparse array design with non-circular (NC) signals was investigated in \cite{Zhang-xiaofei-21}.
 Furthermore, in \cite{Meng-Xiangming-18}, the generalized sparse Bayesian learning algorithm was integrated into the 1-bit DOA estimation.
 Adopting massive MIMO receive array with low-resolution ADC, demonstrated a new DOA estimation scheme in \cite{SBH-ADC}.